 Now do you understand why I say that anxiety is physical, but anxiety disorders are cogntive?

-Understanding this concept and incorporating it into your approach to anxiety is an important step toward improvement.
+Understanding that anxiety disorders are cognitive and incorporating it into your approach to anxiety is an important step toward improvement.
 If you’re still struggling with anxiety and panic, if you’re stuck in your house or afraid to venture out without your safe person, take heart.
 The problem isn’t that your body is broken or defective.
 The problem is that you’ve inadvertently created these learned avoidance and safety behaviors.
 Your anxiety disorder has trapped you in a cage that you have unintentionally created with your own thoughts and actions.
 You’ve accidentally learned to live the life that you’re living today.

 The good news is that you can un-learn those things, and once you do, everything can change.
 We’ll talk about how this happens in future episodes.